 Investing novices might be intimidated at first by the charts that the pros use to get a picture of what’s going on in the stock market.
 If that’s the case, don’t worry.
-At first glance, all those jumbles of lines and numbers look completely alien.
-The truth, however, is that it’s not so complicated once you understand the basics–and learning how to read stock charts is the first step to picking stocks, building a portfolio and becoming a successful investor.
+They’re not so complicated once you understand the basics.

 Pick a Platform

-Stocks charts all have the same basic fundamental components, but their interfaces and controls are different, so they each have a different look and feel.
-You’ll want to find a platform you like and stick with it–at least at first–so you’re not distracted by cosmetic differences on a new website or app while you’re learning how to read stock charts in the beginning.
+Stock charts all have the same basic fundamental components, but they each have a different look and feel.
+You’ll want to find a platform you like and stick with it.

-At this point, you’ve chosen a platform –Google Finance, for this example– and pulled up a stock –Amazon– by searching its ticker symbol, AMZN.
+At this point, you’ve chosen a platform — Google Finance, for this example — and pulled up a stock — Amazon — by searching its ticker symbol, AMZN.
 Now, you see a bunch of colored lines and numbers.
-Here’s how to make those colored lines and numbers tell you what’s going on with a stock you’re interested in.
+You may wonder, “How do you analyze a stock chart?”
+Here are some key takeaways on how to make those colored lines and numbers tell you what’s going on with a stock you’re interested in.

 1. Choose a Time Frame

-In the first example, you’ll see five years’ worth of Amazon stock history starting in 2016 through today.
+In the first example, you’ll see five years’ worth of Amazon stock history starting in 2016 through early 2021.
 The timeline progresses horizontally from left to right in chronological order at the bottom of the chart.

 In the second example, you can see the stock’s entire history.
 Just click “max” instead of “5Y” for that perspective.
 The other options are: